Oye Jassie

 Oye Jassie is an Indian television sitcom that premiered on Disney Channel India on 13 October 2013.
-It is an Indian adaptation of the American Disney sitcom Jessie.
+It is an Indian adaptation of the American Disney Channel sitcom Jessie.
 The show stars Tara Sutaria in the title role of Jassie aka Jaspreet Singh.
 It premiered with the episode "Mumbai, New Nanny".

 Plot

 The series follows Jassie Singh, a young woman from a small town with big dreams who, rebelling against her strict father, decides to leave the military base in Karnal where she grew up and moves to Mumbai.
 She accepts a job as a nanny and moves into a multimillion-dollar penthouse with the wealthy Malhotra family which includes jet-setting parents Rahul and Riesha Malhotra and their four rambunctious kids: Ayesha, Rocky, Subbu, and Tia, along with the family pet, Shri Premchand, a seven-foot Asian water monitor lizard, that was later revealed to be a female.
 With a whole new world of experiences open to her, Jassie embarks on new adventures in the big city as she grows to rely on the love and support of the family in her care.
 Assisting her are Tony (Kenneth Desai), the family's lazy and sarcastic butler, and Lucky (Devansh Doshi), the building's 20-year-old receptionist.